Nazi human experimentation

 "A Jewish prisoner in a special chamber responds to changing air pressure during high-altitude experiments.
 For the benefit of the Luftwaffe, conditions simulating those found at 15,000 m in altitude were created in an effort to determine if German pilots might survive at that height."

-Nazi human experimentation was a series of medical experiments on prisoners by Nazi Germany in its concentration camps mainly between 1942 and 1945.
+Nazi Germany conducted medical experiments on prisoners in its concentration camps mainly between 1942 and 1945.
 There were 15,754 documented victims, of various nationalities and ages, although the true number is believed to be more.
 About a quarter of documented victims were killed and survivors generally experienced severe permanent injuries.

 At Auschwitz and other camps, under the direction of Eduard Wirths, selected inmates were subjected to various experiments that were designed to help German military personnel in combat situations, develop new weapons, aid in the recovery of military personnel who had been injured, and to advance Nazi racial ideology and eugenics, including the twin experiments of Josef Mengele.
 Aribert Heim conducted similar medical experiments at Mauthausen.

 After the war, these crimes were tried at what became known as the Doctors' Trial, and revulsion at the abuses led to the development of the Nuremberg Code of medical ethics.
 Some Nazi physicians in the Doctors' Trial argued that military necessity justified their experiments, or compared their victims to collateral damage from Allied bombings.